zerolawtech/SFT-Protocol/docs/security-token.rst

     The address of the associated IssuingEntity contract.

-Total Supply and Balances
+Token Supply and Balances
 =========================

-Along with the standard ERC20 methods, SecurityToken introduces two additional methods around the total supply.
+Along with the standard ERC20 methods, SecurityToken introduces three additional methods around the total supply.

-.. method:: SecurityToken.totalSupply

-    Returns the total supply of tokens.

 .. method:: SecurityToken.balanceOf(address)